bwbayu/voice-game/README.md

 ## Overview

-Blind Dungeon puts you inside a dark, interconnected dungeon with one rule: **you can't see anything**.
-You hold Space to speak your commands, and the dungeon speaks back — describing your surroundings, what you've picked up, and the chaos of combat — all narrated in real time by AI.
+Voice of the Dungeon is a Dungeons & Dragons-inspired RPG where **the AI is your Game Master**.
+There's no controller, no menu to click through — you speak, and the world responds.
+The AI narrates your surroundings, reacts to your decisions, and drives the story forward in real time.

+Hold Space, say what you want to do, and the Game Master takes it from there — whether that's moving deeper into the dungeon, deciding how to handle an enemy encounter, picking up a mysterious item, or choosing to run.
+Every decision is yours to make, voiced naturally, and answered with atmospheric narration powered by Mistral and spoken aloud by ElevenLabs.

 The core loop:
-1. Hold **Space** and speak a command (e.g. *"go north"*, *"pick up the sword"*, *"attack with the axe"*)
+1. Hold **Space** and speak your intention (e.g. *"I want to head north"*, *"let me grab that sword"*, *"I'll attack with the axe"*)
-2. Mistral parses your intent and generates atmospheric narration
+2. Mistral understands your intent and generates a Game Master response
 3. ElevenLabs voices the narration aloud
-4. Navigate rooms, collect items, fight monsters, and escape the dungeon
+4. Make decisions, explore rooms, fight monsters, and find your way out

 ---